Kuřimany

 Kuřimany is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 50 inhabitants.

+Etymology

+The name Kuřimany meant "the village of people who lived in Kouřim / who came from Kouřim".

 Geography

 Kuřimany is located about 7 km southeast of Strakonice and 44 km northwest of České Budějovice.
 It lies in the Bohemian Forest Foothills.
-The highest point is a contour line at 565 m above sea level.
+The highest point is at 565 m above sea level.
+The brook Třešovický potok flows through the municipality.

 History

 The first written mention of Kuřimany is from 1327.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The main landmark of Kuřimany is the Chapel of Saint John of Nepomuk with a baroque gable and bell tower.
+The main landmark of Kuřimany is the Chapel of Saint John of Nepomuk with a Baroque gable and bell tower.